ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

     :param l: (int32) index of the layer
     :rtype: (int32) lr

-.. function:: Hierarchy.setDScale(self, l, scale)

-    Set the learning rate of a decoder (D).
-This determines how updates are discretized; a higher scale means a higher discretization resolution at the cost of range.

-    :param l: (int32) index of the layer
-    :param scale: (float32) value to set

-.. function:: Hierarchy.getDLR(self, l)

-    Get the learning rate of a decoder (D).
-This determines how updates are discretized; a higher scale means a higher discretization resolution at the cost of range.

-    :param l: (int32) index of the layer
-    :rtype: (float32) scale

 .. function:: Hierarchy.setDLR(self, l, lr)

     Set the learning rate of a decoder (D)